ietf/id-guidelines/README.md

 For more specific guidelines regarding structure and content for writing IANA Considerations sections, please see [RFC 8126] and [IANA].

+#### Summary of Changes

+As noted in the Abstract and Introduction sections above, the Abstract and Introduction must call out any RFCs an I-D intends to obsolete or update.
+There should also be a section providing greater detail about the changes

+- [ ] Ensure the I-D clearly summarizes any changes made from the RFCs being updated or obsoleted.

+- [ ] Ensure any errata against RFCs that are being obsolated or updated have been considered, and that the I-D clearly identifies those that have been addressed.

 #### References

+A References section must be present and split into normative and informative sections.
+For guidance, see [RFC 7322] and [REFERENCE].

+Normative and informative references to non-IETF documents are permitted.
+However, it is best to minimize such normative references, because assessing their status when the IETF document advances on the standards track is very difficult.
+It is important to use the exact title, author name(s), organization  and publication date.
+External specifications referenced by Internet-Standard-level Technical Specifications or Applicability Statements must be to open external standards, per [RFC 2026].

+- [ ] Ensure all needed references are present, and correctly identified as normative or informative.

+- [ ] Verify that references is stable and resolvable.

+       A bare URI is not generally considered a stable reference.
+For web-only documents, adding a reference number, title , and/or an author will help make the reference more stable.
+See [RFC 7322] for specific guidance about URIs in Internet-Drafts.
+Judgment can be used here; the stability of normative references is even more important than the stability of informative references.

+- [ ] Verify that references to other Internet-Drafts use this format: author, "title", name-version (work in progress), date.
+For instance:

+        Foo, "The Specific Subject", draft-foo-bar-specific-subject-00 (work
+        in progress, April 2021.

+Note that normative references to I-Ds will cause the referencing document to wait in the RFC Editor queue for the referenced I-Ds to be published as RFCs.
+They may in some cases become a cluster of documents [CLUSTER] that will be published as RFCs simultaneously.

 #### Authors' Addresses